JustGitCoding/Kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-Analyzing seasonality of Kickstarters backing Plays and determining the optimal fundraising goal.
+Analyzing seasonality of _Theater_ Kickstarters (specifically those backing _Plays_) and determining the optimal fundraising goals.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date